apache/nuttx/Documentation/platforms/risc-v/k230/boards/canmv230/index.rst

 Running
 =======

-Within U-boot console, load `nuttx.bin` from TFTP service and run it:
+Within U-boot console, load ``nuttx.bin`` from TFTP and run it as shown below:

 .. code:: console